u-blox/infinite-iot/TESTS/README.md

 This will ensure that Mbed sees a `UBLOX_EVK_NINA_B1` target, otherwise it will see an `LPC2368` target.

-In order not to get tangled up in the operation of the energy harvesting hardware, you also need to ensure that your `mbed_app.json` includes the following:
+In order not to get tangled up in the operation of the energy harvesting hardware, when running any test _apart_ from the `multi_i2c` integration test, you also need to ensure that your `mbed_app.json` includes the following:

 ```
     "config": {